 Let’s get straight to the point – there is a drug war in Mexico, and it has affected tourism.

-Everyone from the media to your neighbor has an opinion on the subject, but is it safe to travel there alone?
+Everyone from the media to your neighbor has an opinion on the subject, but is it safe to travel to Mexico alone?

-There is some risk involved, since drug-related deaths have increased since the beginning of the war in 2006.
+There is some risk involved in traveling to Mexico, since drug-related deaths have increased since the beginning of the war in 2006.
 According to the U.S. Department of State, most casualties of the war have been directly involved in narcotic trafficking.
 Out of about 34,000 total deaths, 111 of those have been U.S. and foreign citizens; that’s about .003 percent, a minute figure, but present nonetheless.

 On the other hand, one could argue that there is always risk in visiting foreign countries.
 As a tourist, you could be a potential target for theft and other petty crimes – it comes with the territory – but if you’re alert and smart, you can avoid these potentially unsettling confrontations.

-- Stick to tourist destinations and away from the U.S./Mexican border, where incidents of violence are highest.
+2) Stick to tourist destinations and away from the U.S./Mexican border

-- Don’t do drugs while in the country.
+5) Don’t do drugs while in the country

-- Stay off beaches at night!
-This is a golden rule that should always be abided by no matter where you are.
+This is a golden rule that should always be abided by no matter where you are in the world.
+Stay off the beaches at night, they are never patrolled and you are not safe.

-- Become familiar with your surroundings and hotel/hostel staff, and always go with your gut instinct.
+7) Become familiar with your surroundings and hotel/hostel staff, and always go with your gut instinct

 If something feels out of place or unsettling to you, go back to where you feel relaxed.
 That’s what vacation is all about!